mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirror.md

 ## Docker

-Using the default Docker registry is a bit slow, but it is working:
+Docker can be used directly in China with the default registry (<https://docker.io>).
+It is a bit slow, but it is working:

 ```
 ➜  docker pull nginx